top of page

 90/90

-This position allows you to rotate or move as it feels good.
-Elevate your hips with a yoga block or pillow if it's too challenging.
+This position allows for rotation or movement as it feels comfortable.
+Elevate your hips using a yoga block or pillow if it's too challenging.

 Man doing 90-90 stretch on a blue towel indoors.
 He's shirtless, wearing gray shorts, with "90 90 stretch" text overlay.
 Relaxed setting.